 Marvel Studios hasn’t been shy in green-lighting their vast collection of heroes in standalone TV series.
 It’s given us some incredible stories along the way, but in the process, also left some behind.
-Agent Carter was one of those shows that got left in the dust, after Marvel cleared the network TV decks following their continued expansion on Netflix.
+Agent Carter was one of those shows that got left in the dust, after Marvel cleared the network TV decks following their continued expansion on Netflix in 2016.
 Their focus on streaming is clear too: While green-lighting a Punisher series for the streaming service, they canceled Agent Carter and the never-aired Agents of SHIELD spin-off, Marvel’s Most Wanted.
 Still though, that doesn’t mean that Agent Carter is done telling its own unique story.

 1. Agent Carter was itself, an amazing TV show

 The first question you have to ask yourself before adapting a canceled TV series into a film is simple: Was the original story a good one?
-The answer is of course a resounding “hell yes.”
+The answer is, of course, a resounding “hell yes.”
 Over its two-season run, Agent Carter was progressive, compelling, and at times, even humorous, all while tying into the earlier years of the Marvel Cinematic Universe (MCU) timeline.

 Atwell perfectly embodied the independent and tough-spirited Peggy Carter.
 The plot itself was less “Marvel superheroes” and more a post-World War II spy thriller (more on that soon), and it worked wonderfully over its brief run on ABC.
 Now imagine a whole film with Atwell in the lead, building on the considerable story the ABC series already laid the groundwork for.